G-Research/spark-dgraph-connector/README.md

 The Spark Dgraph Connector is available for Spark 3.0, Spark 3.1, Spark 3.2 and Spark 3.3, all with Scala 2.12.
 Use Maven artifact ID `spark-dgraph-connector_2.12`.
 The Spark version is part of the package version, i.e. 0.9.0-3.0, 0.9.0-3.1, 0.9.0-3.2 and 0.9.0-3.3, respectively.
-Minor versions are kept in sync between those packages, such that identical minor versions contain identical feature sets (where supported by the respective Spark version).

 ### SBT